Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/20-create-azure-services.md

     :::tip

-    - You can only have one free Azure Form Recognizer service in your Azure subscription.
+    - You can only have one free Azure AI Document Intelligence service in your Azure subscription.
     - If your azd environment fails to deploy, you can delete the environment by deleting the `.azure` folder in the `contoso_new_patient_app` folder.

     :::